andersonopt/website/content/blog/product-release-notes-11-16-20.md

 ## Tasks now under 'See Actions' button

-Eventually these tasks will be available directly from a sidebar on the map, but as we work through the redesign, we've moved the tasks to the new 'See Actions' button for now.
+Eventually these tasks will be available directly from a sidebar on the map, but as we work through the redesign, we've moved the tasks to the new 'See Actions' button.

 * Go to the Parcels tab
 * Click 'See Actions'